Organize Your Infrastructure and Invite your Team

 To include an existing node to a War Room or connect a new node* click on Nodes tab.
 Choose any connected node you want to add to this War Room by clicking on the checkbox next to its hostname, then click + Add at the top of the panel.

 To add existing users to a War Room, click on Add Users.
-See our invite doc for details on inviting new users to your Space in Netdata Cloud.
+See our invite section for details on inviting new users to your Space in Netdata Cloud.

 * This action requires admin rights for this Space